-Rainwater is a free resource at a time when water can be scarce in some parts of the United States and the rest of the world.
-Collecting rainwater provides gallons of free water to irrigate your plants and serve other uses without increasing your water bill.
+Water can be scarce in some parts of the United States and the rest of the world.
+Collecting rainwater provides gallons of free water.
+Use rainwater to water your plants, wash your car and more without increasing your water bill.
 This guide reviews how to use a rain barrel, including the steps for building your own and keeping it clean.

-Tip: Some locations require permits for rainwater harvesting or prohibit rain barrels outright, while others offer financial incentives for using rain barrel water.
+Tip: Some locations require permits for rainwater harvesting or prohibit rain barrels outright.
+Others offer financial incentives for using rain barrel water.
 Check local regulations to learn the rules in your area.

-- Rainwater flows over a roof surface and can absorb bacteria, chemicals from the roofing materials and other pollutants, so consider it non-potable until treating it.
-If you elect to use collected water for drinking, make sure you thoroughly treat it before consumption.
+- Rainwater flows over a roof surface.
+It can absorb bacteria, chemicals and other pollutants, so until it's treated, you can't drink it.
+If you choose to use collected rainwater for drinking, make sure you thoroughly treat it first.

-- A non-treated water supply has many uses.
-Rain-barrel water uses include irrigating your lawn, gardens or flower bed; rinsing off your windows or driveway; washing your car; or even filling a toilet.
+- An untreated water supply has many uses.
+Rain-barrel water uses include watering your lawn or gardens, washing your car, cleaning outdoor items or even filling a toilet.

-- You don’t need to treat rainwater to irrigate a vegetable garden, but make sure to water the soil and not the plants themselves.
+- You don’t need to treat rainwater to water a vegetable garden, but make sure to pour only onto the soil and not the plants.

-You can purchase the components in a rain barrel kit, but a building a DIY rain barrel is a relatively simple project.
+You can purchase the components in a rain barrel kit, but building a DIY rain barrel is simple.

 - Begin with a 55-gallon barrel or plastic drum.
-Make sure the barrel is food-grade plastic so unwelcome chemicals do not contaminate the water.
+Make sure the barrel is food-grade plastic so the water won't be contaminated.